 We strive to be excellent ourselves and we do our best to demonstrate that in our hiring policy as well.
 Because of this, you should initially always assume good intent on behalf of the other party involved.
 However, when boundaries are clearly overstepped, report it to the founders so we can put an end to it immediately.
 Founders are of course held to the same standards.

-Once Transloadit has grown larger, it will become feasible to be more inclusive towards other operating systems.
+As Transloadit grows, it will become more feasible to become more inclusive towards other operating systems.

 Outside of that restriction, please use any tool you are comfortable with, and let us know if we can provide licenses for those.
 We want to empower you.